- Journalistic Principles and Practices

 Journalistic Principles and Practices

 - When information in our stories is erroneous, it is corrected promptly and accurately and, in cases where confusion might arise, the correction is noted with an editor’s note on the article in question.
 If you find what you believe to be an error, please email [email protected].

 - Our journalists seek to present diverse viewpoints in their stories.

 - When a story includes commentary that is critical of a person or organization, we make a reasonable effort to contact them for a rebuttal.
-When a rebuttal is not made available, we note that and continue efforts to receive comment
+When a rebuttal is not made available, we note that and continue efforts to receive comment.

-- When quoting a statement received via email, news release or obtained in a manner other than a live interview, our journalists note the distinction in the story
+- When quoting a statement received via email, news release or obtained in a manner other than a live interview, our journalists note the distinction in the story.

 - Writers who produce columns for Village Media do, naturally, express opinions and offer analysis.
-Opinion pieces are clearly marked, as is the identity of its author.
-Letters to the editor must include a phone number and address for verification purposes
+Opinion pieces are clearly marked, as are the identities of their authors.

 Ethics and Impartiality:

 - Village Media journalists strive to be impartial in their reporting, including situations in which our reporting comes into conflict with Village Media’s corporate interests, our family/personal ties, or the interests of advertisers.
-All editorial decisions are made by the editorial department, not owners, advertisers or other outside interests
+All editorial decisions are made by the editorial department, not owners, advertisers or other outside interests.

-- Village Media does not pay sources for information
+- Village Media does not pay sources for information.

-- We do not allow those we report on to review our stories before they are published
+- We do not allow those we report on to review our stories before they are published.

-- Our journalists do not seek out or accept gifts or other consideration from the sources we cover
+- Our journalists do not seek out or accept gifts or other consideration from the sources we cover.

-- Village Media reporters identify themselves as such when working on a story
+- Village Media reporters identify themselves as such when working on a story.

-- We avoid conflicts of interest with the subjects of our news coverage and when a conflict could be perceived to exist we declare it
+- We avoid conflicts of interest with the subjects of our news coverage and when a conflict could be perceived to exist we declare it.

 Requests to Unpublish:

-- We do not pass off the contents of a news release as original journalism, and when we include all or part of a news release alongside our original reporting it is clearly indicated as such
+- We do not pass off the contents of a news release as original journalism, and when we include all or part of a news release alongside our original reporting it is clearly indicated as such.

 - As with all of the information we publish, we only publish when we know its source.
-The source of a news release is always prominently noted
+The source of a news release is always prominently noted.

-Sponsored or other paid content that appears on Village Media sites is clearly marked as such
+Sponsored or other paid content that appears on Village Media sites is clearly marked as such.